 Meeting of foreign ministers: Annalena Baerbock, Jean-Yves Le Drian and Zbigniew Rau last met in the Weimar Format in Lodz (Poland) on 1 March 2022.
 This meeting was heavily overshadowed by the Russian war of aggression against Ukraine started by President Putin.
 You can read the joint declaration adopted on this occasion here

-Meeting of ministers for European affairs: The last meeting of the three ministers for European affairs was held in Lens (France) on 21 January 2020.
-You can read the joint declaration adopted on this occasion here
+Meeting of ministers for European affairs: The last meeting of the three ministers for European affairs was held in Poznań (Poland) on 11 May 2023.

 There are also regular meetings between the heads of government of the Weimar Triangle countries as well as individual line ministries.
 On 8 February 2022, Federal Chancellor Olaf Scholz welcomed French President Emmanuel Macron and Polish President Andrzej Duda.
 You can learn more about their meeting and read the joint declaration adopted on this occasion here